 LingoHub – recently named as a high performer in 2020 by G2 – is one of the hidden champions in translation management.
 With a strong focus on software makers and developers, LingoHub allows anyone to store, manage, and automate all software translations – no matter if a desktop application, web app, or consumer-facing mobile apps.

 With its strong support for various file formats, technologies, and frameworks, we enjoy LingoHub’s openness for developer teams.
 Also, the neat integration in our development pipeline streamlines all translation efforts.

 Why should you consider LingoHub?

 - Easy-to-use tool with support for major technologies & frameworks

 - Professional translators for hire at affordable prices

 - Attractive pricing for teams of all sizes

-Pricing for teams start at €29 per month (if billed monthly) – including unlimited project and 3 user seats.
+Pricing for teams starts at €29 per month (if billed monthly) – including unlimited project and 3 user seats.

 Phrase – formerly known as PhraseApp – is one of the dominant and oldest software solutions on the market.
 With Phrase, users can easily collaborate on translations for any sort of application.

 - Attractive pricing for personal projects / small teams